luisarizmendi/rh_edge_mgmt/README.md

 ansible-playbook -vvi inventory --ask-vault-pass playbooks/main.yml
 ```

-8. Wait until the playbook finish and, after a couple of minutes, you will be able to access the deployed services in the target host with the default user/password (there are 3 users created by default, the first one is `user1`):
+8. Wait until the playbook finishes and, after a couple of minutes, you will be able to access the deployed services in the target host with the default user/password (there are 3 users created by default, the first one is `user1`):

 * Ansible Automation Platform Controller: 8080 (HTTP) / 8443 (HTTPS) - `user<number>/password<number>`
 * Ansible Automation Platform Event-Driven Ansible Controller: 8082 (HTTP) / 8445 (HTTPS) - `admin/R3dh4t1!`